na-na-hi/renget/archive/chic-fil-a.md

 I am, however, an old chili head, and maybe my palate is burnt out.
 I want to see if I can make something like peri peri out of the orange habanero peppers supermarkets here have.
 It will be the wrong color, but maybe it will taste okay. something something two pounds of peppers, a dozen cloves of garlic, a big bundle of cilantro, juice and zest of a lemon, dash smoked paprika, salt and pepper to taste, process to a uniform pulp in a food processor, half is marinade for a whole cut-up chicken, in which it sits overnight in a covered glass bowl, then cooks an hour or so at 400, in a foil-lined pan with the used marinade poured over the chicken.
 The rest of the sauce is kept aside, poured over the chicken it before serving.
 [![Chicken Guy peri-peri chicken sandwich: Chicken Guy.jpg / 1685141584784.jpg](https://desu-usergeneratedcontent.xyz/trash/image/1685/14/1685141584784.jpg)](https://desu-usergeneratedcontent.xyz/trash/image/1685/14/1685141584784.jpg)

+###Church's Texas Chicken
+####60488555 Anonymous: Spicy Chicken Sandwich
+`Spicy Chicken Sandwich`
+Alright, chicken sandwich review.
+Got this one from Church's.
+It's their "spicy" one.
+I must say this shit is pretty damned good despite it not being immediately fresh out of the fryer.
+The breading on the chicken is this sorta saltine cracker tasting stuff with a bit of salt and pepper.
+Was crispy-ish when I got it, probably would've been crunchy if I were lucky enough to get it fresh.
+The chicken itself seemed to be bigger than most other fast food chains.
+Tasted better than most too.
+I'd place it below Chick-fil-a, could've been an easy tie had I got it fresh.
+The sauce is just buffalo/cayenne sauce mixed with mayonnaise.
+It wasn't really that spicy.
+The meal was 8 or so dollars, making it a much better deal than anything around me for the amount of food you get and how it tasted.
+I definitely recommend this one if the Church's near you isn't in some ghetto.

 ###Culver's
 ####58915157 Anonymous: Spicy Chicken Sandwich
 `Spicy Chicken Sandwich`